EswarKishore0203/IBM-Watson/README.md

 ###  3.7.
 Explain how Personality Insights service works.
 #### 3.7.1.
 Describe the intended use of the Personality Insights service

 The IBM Watson™ Personality Insights service provides an Application Programming Interface (API) that enables applications to derive insights from social media, enterprise data, or other digital communications.
-The service uses linguistic analytics to infer individuals' intrinsic personality characteristics, including Big Five, Needs, and Values, from digital communications such as email, text messages, tweets, and forum posts.
+The service uses linguistic analytics to infer individuals' intrinsic personality characteristics, including **Big Five**, **Needs**, and **Values**, from digital communications such as email, text messages, tweets, and forum posts.

 The service can automatically infer, from potentially noisy social media, portraits of individuals that reflect their personality characteristics.
 It can also determine individuals' consumption preferences, which indicate their likelihood to prefer various products, services, and activities.